+Fixer Upper hosts Chip and Joanna Gaines installed a natural wood support beam above the breakfast bar.
 All new white cabinets and black marble countertops bring a modern look to the kitchen, and two hanging globe light fixtures illuminate the breakfast bar.
-The new refrigerator is located where shelving once was and a new faucet with an apron sink was installed.
-The kitchen is surrounded by a beveled subway tile backsplash, and a wooden awning brings color to the kitchen and shades the window overlooking the side yard.
+A new stainless steel range and vent hood is surrounded by a beveled subway tile backsplash to complete the stylish look.

 Consult Program Guide